ziliolu/42_push_swap/README.md

 - **sa**: Swap the top two elements of stack A.
 - **sb**: Swap the top two elements of stack B.
 - **ss**: Perform **sa** and **sb** simultaneously.
-- `pa`: Push the top element from stack B to stack A.
+`pa:` Push the top element from stack B to stack A.
 - **pb**: Push the top element from stack A to stack B.
 - **ra**: Rotate all elements of stack A upwards.
 The top element becomes the bottom element.
 - **rb**: Rotate all elements of stack B upwards.
 The top element becomes the bottom element.